puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Infrastructure:
 - Start doing config changes only through ansible, limit root access to servers if possible
-- Use controllers to run ansible on your infrastructure, dont run from your laptop
+- Use controllers to run ansible on your infrastructure, don't run from your laptop
-- Use a tool like Ansible Controller, AWX, Jenkins, GitLab, Github...
+- Use a tool like Ansible Controller, AWX, Jenkins, GitLab, GitHub...

 <!-- .slide: class="master-content" > -->